 The research will include a series of field experiments, all aimed at testing discriminatory enforcement of return policies in the retail market.
 Field experiments combine experimental methods with field-based research, relaxing certain controls over environmental influences to better simulate real-world interactions, while retaining the key experimental features of matching and random assignment, which are essential for causality inferences.

 Notably, while the audit technique has been used for the measurement of discrimination in housing and employment for decades, it has rarely been employed in contract law and consumer contracts scholarship.
-The proposed research aims to open the door for future field experimentation in these areas, by undertaking the first attempt to assess the surprisingly overlooked discrepancies between contracts “on the books” and “in action” and their troubling discriminatory consequences.
+The proposed research aims to open the door for future field experimentation in these areas by undertaking the first attempt to assess the surprisingly overlooked discrepancies between contracts “on the books” and “in action” and their troubling discriminatory consequences.

 Although in-person audits are time-consuming and require intensive supervision, this approach offers several advantages over online studies of discrimination, including correspondence studies.
 In-person audits provide a clear method for signaling race through the actual physical appearance of consumers, rather than relying on a white or black-sounding name; and they provide the opportunity to gather both quantitative and qualitative data, including information on whether the consumer receives the service, as well as on how he or she is treated in the process.